ExpressLRS/Docs/docs/quick-start/transmitters/aion-internal.md

 !!! note
     If you're planning to use the switch as an Aux channel, you might want to remove the wire afterwards.
 Leaving this wire connected means the Aux channel will output a constant "High" signal.

 Replace the battery if you removed it and power up the radio and make sure internal ExpressLRS module is the active one.
-Plug in a usb cable and select `USB Serial (Debug)` as shown in the photo below.
+Plug in a usb cable and select `USB Serial (Debug)` or `USB Serial (VCP)` as shown in the photo below.

 ![tPro serial debug](../../assets/images/tpro_serialdebug.jpg)